 When a TCP node sends a segment of data with a sequence number it expects to receive the corresponding ACK sequence number within a period of time called RTO, otherwise assumes the segment was lost and must be retransmitted.

-Sender Receiver
+Receiver

-The issue here is that the appropriate value for the RTO may be very different Repending on network delays.
+The issue here is that the appropriate value for the RTO may be very different depending on network delays.

-This is solved by TCP by constantly measuring the RTT (Round-Trip Time) on R1 the connection, this is the time it takes from the instant a segment is sent until the corresponding ACK arrives.
+This is solved in TCP by constantly measuring the RTT (Round-Trip Time) on the connection.
+RTT is the time it takes from the instant a segment is sent until the corresponding ACK arrives.